c-factory/collections/docs/iterator/has_next_item.md

     bool has_next_item(iterator_t *iface);
 ```

-Checks if there are more items in the iterator.
+Checks if there are more items in an iterator.

 ## Parameters